View-only mode

 • Focus on discovery calls over sales/feature pitching

-• Set 15-20 minute time boundaries on coffee chats and customer calls; extend if energy and conversation quality justify it, but close decisively if it's not a fit
+• Extend if energy and conversation quality justify it, but close decisively if not a fit

 "I believe my anxiety around commitment and busy calendars prevents me from doing effective customer outreach"